DurgaPrasad74378/TripGenius/README.md

-# Ai-Trip-Planner
+# TripGenius
-AI Trip Planner uses AI to create personalized travel itineraries with real-time weather, flight &amp; hotel search, budget tracking, and group collaboration.
+TripGenius uses AI to create personalized travel itineraries with real-time weather, flight &amp; hotel search, budget tracking, and group collaboration.
 Built with React, Node.js, and MongoDB for a seamless, smart, and interactive travel planning experience.

-# 🧠 AI Trip Planner
+# 🧠 TripGenius

 > **Plan Smarter.
 Travel Better.**
 > An AI-powered travel planning platform that generates personalized itineraries, manages bookings, tracks budgets, and enables group collaboration — all in one seamless experience.